If your biscuits, pies, or cornbread isn’t browning/cooking the way grandma used to…you may need to calibrate your oven temperature.

 The first step – get a good thermometer.

-As simple a mechanism as this is, quality controls clearly vary from factory to factory.
-I recommend the CDN ProAccurate Mechanical Thermostat.
+As simple a mechanism as this is, quality controls vary from factory to factory.
+I recommend the CDN ProAccurate Mechanical Thermostat (pictured above).
+CDN is based in Portland, OR, and carries a wide range of measuring devices.
+America’s Test Kitchen recommends the ProAccurate DOT2.

 TO TEST THE OVEN

-- First and foremost, place your thermometer in the middle of the center rack, where most food cooks.
+- Place your thermometer in the center rack, where most food cooks.
 Set the oven to 350 degrees.

 - Allow the oven to preheat for at least 20 minutes and take a temperature reading.
-This will tell you if the oven is even reaching the desired temperature from the beginning.
+This will tell you if the oven reaches the desired temperature from the beginning.

 - Divide the sum of the readings by the number of readings you have taken.
 The average should be around the original set temperature.